Lithuanians: Theories on the origin of Lithuanians

+Origin and history

-The territory of the Balts, including modern Lithuania, was once inhabited by several Baltic tribal entities (Aukštaitians, Sudovians, Old Lithuanians, Curonians, Semigallians, Selonians, Samogitians, Skalvians, Old Prussians (Nadruvians)), as attested by ancient sources and dating from prehistoric times.
-Over the centuries, and especially under the Grand Duchy of Lithuania, some of these tribes consolidated into the Lithuanian nation, mainly as a defence against the marauding Teutonic Order and Eastern Slavs.
+The territory of the Balts, including modern Lithuania, was once inhabited by several Baltic tribal entities (Sudovians, Lithuanians, Curonians, Semigallians, Selonians, Samogitians, Skalvians, Old Prussians (Nadruvians)), as attested by ancient sources and dating from prehistoric times.
+The Lithuanian nation traces its origins to the Lithuanian tribe and the land called Litua in the 1009 Annals of Quedlinburg; by the 11th–12th centuries it appears in Rus chronicles as Litva, referring to territory east of the Šventoji, the middle Nemunas, the upper Merkys, and the upper Gauja.
+Over the centuries, and especially under the Grand Duchy of Lithuania, neighbouring tribes consolidated into the Lithuanian nation, mainly as a defence against the marauding Teutonic Order and Eastern Slavs.
 The Lithuanian state was formed in the High Middle Ages, with different historians dating this variously between the 11th and mid-13th centuries.
 Mindaugas, Lithuania's only crowned king and its first baptised ruler, is generally considered Lithuania's founder.
 The Lithuanians are the only branch of Baltic people that managed to create a state entity before the modern era.
 During the Late Middle Ages, Lithuania was ravaged by the Lithuanian Crusade, which ended only by the Treaty of Melno in 1422.
 In fact, the crusade persisted after the definite Christianization of Lithuania in 1387, when Europe's last pagan people were baptised.
 Simultaneously, the Lithuanian state reached its apogee under the rule of Vytautas the Great (1392–1430), when it ruled the lands between the Baltic and Black seas.
 Thereafter, the Grand Duchy of Lithuania continued existing until 1795, however, since the Union of Lublin in 1569, it maintained its independence in the bi-confederal Polish–Lithuanian Commonwealth.
+In the 16th century the Lithuanian humanists based the national consciousness of the Grand Duchy of Lithuania on the idea of their national singularity or uniqueness and considered the Grand Duchy of Lithuania as an independent country.

 There is a current argument that the Lithuanian language was considered non-prestigious enough by some elements in Lithuanian society, meaning that the number of Lithuanian language-speakers decreased with Polonization in the Polish–Lithuanian Commonwealth, as well as a Germanisation of Prussia.
 The subsequent imperial Russian occupation from 1795 until 1915, with some interpositions such as the French invasion of Russia in 1812, the Uprisings of 1831 and 1863, accelerated this process of Slavicization.
 While under Russian occupation, Lithuanians endured Russification, which included the 40-year-long ban on public speaking and writing in Lithuanian (see, e.g., Knygnešiai, the actions against the Catholic Church).
 In such a context, the Lithuanian National Revival began in the 19th century.
 Some believed at the time that the Lithuanian nation as such, along with its language, would become extinct within a few generations.